Ninjarenz/PdfMerger/README.md

     ```

 2.  **Add PDF Files:**
-    *   Click the "Hinzufügen" (Add) button.
+    *   Click the "Add" button.
     *   Select one or more PDF files from your computer.
 These will appear in the list on the left.

 3.  **Manage Files (Optional):**
-    *   **Remove:** Select one or more files in the list and click "Entfernen" (Remove) to remove them.
+    *   **Remove:** Select one or more files in the list and click "Remove" to remove them.
-    *   **Reorder:** Select a file and use the "Nach oben" (Move Up) or "Nach unten" (Move Down) buttons to change its position in the merge order.
+    *   **Reorder:** Select a file and use the "Move Up" or "Move Down" buttons to change its position in the merge order.

 4.  **Choose Output Location (Optional but Recommended):**
-    *   Click the "Als...
-(Ziel wählen)" (Save As...
-(Choose Target)) button to specify the name and location for your merged PDF file.
-If you don't do this, you will be prompted to choose a location when you click "Zusammenführen".
+    *   Click the "Save As...
+(Choose Destination)" button to specify the name and location for your merged PDF file.
+If you don't do this, you will be prompted to choose a location when you click "Merge".

 5.  **Merge PDFs:**
-    *   Click the "Zusammenführen (Merge)" button.
+    *   Click the "Merge" button.
     *   If you haven't already specified an output file, a dialog will appear asking you to choose a save location and filename for the merged PDF.
     *   The application will merge the PDFs in the order they appear in the list and save the result to the specified location.

 6.  **Clear List:**
-    *   Click "Liste leeren" (Clear List) to remove all files from the current list.
+    *   Click "Clear List" to remove all files from the current list.

 ## License